 - DIY All Purpose Citrus Kitchen Cleaner from The Coastal Homestead

 Whew!
-As you can see, there is no shortage of ways to use citrus.
+As you can see, there is no shortage of ways to use and preserve citrus.
 I actually thought about buying more so that I could try all of these recipes, but then thought better of it.
 I’ll just wait until life gives me more lemons… or limes or oranges or grapefruit!
 Then I’ll try whatever suits my fancy at the time.
 I hope all of this was helpful for you in the season of abundant citrus!